Fejiroisaacs/Chess_CS106_project/README.md

 ## Interface: Piece

-This interface defines the methods that should be implemented by any class that represents a piece on a board game.
+This interface defines the methods that should be implemented by any class that represents a piece on the chessboard game.
 The methods are as follows:

 - **`getXPos()`**: This method returns the X position of the piece on the board, represented as a number between 1 and 8.